Advanced stomach cancer treatment in India | Stomach cancer treatment cost in India

-Esophagus tube then takes food to the stomach.
-Stomach secretes gastric juices on the food.
+The stomach is an important part of the digestive system.
+When we eat food, first it is chewed in the oral cavity and then food enters the esophagus tube.
+The esophagus tube then takes food to the stomach.
+The stomach secretes gastric juices on the food.
 Food and gastric juices mix up and move further in the small intestine.

 What are different types of stomach cancer?